Yampss/Yampss/README.md

 ## 🧩 Let's Collaborate!

 I'm always open to exciting projects in the fields of AI, LLMs, and agentic workflows.
-Whether it's open-source work, hackathons, or research ideas — feel free to reach out or connect at  **chrissattasseril16@gmail.com**
+Whether it's open-source work, hackathons, or research ideas — feel free to reach out at  **chrissattasseril16@gmail.com**